Independent Data Aggregation, Quality Control and Visualization of University of Arizona COVID-19 Re-Entry Testing Data

 5. "To Date (07/31--)" provides the cumulative numbers from 07/31 and thereafter

 The dataset is distinguished where available by the testing program and the methods of testing.
 Where data are not available, calculations are made to fill in missing data (e.g., extrapolating backwards on the total number of tests based on daily numbers that are deemed reliable).
-Where errors are found (by comparing to previous numbers), those are reported on the above Google Sheet and noted on the disagreement.
+Where errors are found (by comparing to previous numbers), those are reported on the above Google Sheet with specifics noted.

 For inquiries regarding the contents of this dataset, please contact the Corresponding Author listed in the README.txt file.
 Administrative inquiries (e.g., removal requests, trouble downloading, etc.) can be directed to firstname.lastname@example.org